camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 That means that the name of the message the instance waits for does not change, even if the target process definition defines a different message.

+### Intermediate Timer Catch Event

+When a an intermediate message timer event instance is migrated, the corresponding timer job remains as it is apart from the activity it references.
+That means that the due date of the timer does not change, even if the target activity has a different configuration.

 ## Subprocess